This post is a travelguide to Backpacking Belgium and the best things about Belgium for the independent budget traveller.

 My Southern neighbour Belgium is so nearby and always lurking me to come.
-Less than three hours by train from the Netherlands, it’s in fact perfect for food loving backpackers.
-Lovely cities with old historical centers full of cosy restaurants.
-After several visits I made a top 10 list of the most incredible experiences I had in Belgium.
+Less than three hours by train from the Netherlands, it’s in fact perfect for food loving backpackers like me.

 If you are in Belgium you must definitely visit Bruges.
-For me, it is my favourite city in Belgium.
-It’s a small town without a specific old town center, rather the whole town brings you back to medieval times.
+For me, it is my favourite place in Belgium.
+It’s a small city without a specific old town center, rather the whole place brings you back to medieval times.
 Every street and corner offers new picture perfect scenes.
 Add several old churches, romantic canals, nice restaurants and plenty off shops offering Belgian delicacies like chocolate and waffles.
 What else do you want?

-Number 2: Forest & Hills in the Ardennes
+7. The forest & hills in the Ardennes

 Another highlight of my Belgium trips is the Ardennes.
 A region of densely forested hills and cute villages.
 It’s an excellent destination for the outdoor lovers.
 There are plenty of opportunities such as hiking, mountain biking and rock climbing.
 You can also visit the worlds smallest city Durbuy, wander around medieval castles in the picturesque town of La Roche en Ardenne or watch the spectacular views from the Citadel in Dinant .